felixhagspiel/jsOnlyLightbox/README.md

 ###	`{closeOnClick: bool}`
 _Default: true_

-If set to true, the lightbox will close on click anywhere inside the viewport, not just by clicking on the close-button.
+If set to true, the lightbox will close on click anywhere inside the viewport, not just by clicking on the close-button (except when clicking on the image. see `nextOnClick` for this).

 Note: May not work in IE8.

-###	`{nextOnClick: bool}`
+###	`{nextOnClick: bool || function(image)}`
 _Default: true_

 If set to true, a click on the current image shows the next image.
+Alternatively you can pass your own function here which will receive the image which is currently displayed including original width and height as param.

 ###	`{hideOverflow: bool}`
 _Default: true_